2024-2025 Competition Deadline: Tuesday October 10, 2023 at 5 pm Eastern Time

-- In some cases it may not be feasible for a dual national to participate in a Fulbright program in the country of their other nationality due to host country law or policy.
+- In some cases, it may not be feasible for a dual national to participate in a Fulbright program in the country of their other nationality due to host country law or policy.
 Therefore, it is the applicant’s responsibility to ascertain whether they have, or are eligible to have, their host country’s nationality and to address any potential consequences thereof before they accept an award.
 Please refer to the country’s award description to determine the eligibility of dual nationals.

-- For most grants, applicants who have had extensive previous foreign experience are at a disadvantage but are not necessarily disqualified for that reason.
+- For most grants, applicants who have had extensive previous experience abroad are at a competitive disadvantage but are not necessarily disqualified for that reason.
 However, following the policy of the relevant binational Fulbright Commission or the U.S. Embassy in the host country, some countries will not consider applicants who are currently residing in or will be residing in that country during the year preceding the grant.
 Please refer to the country’s award description to determine if residency in the host country in the year prior to the grant is allowed.

 Other Factors Affecting Eligibility